serverless/blog/posts/2020-01-24-troubleshoot-serverless-apis.md

 This is pretty much the entire reason why we created Serverless Framework Pro, as a way to help users of the Serverless Framework to monitor and debug their Serverless services; APIs being chief among them.

-And if this is the first time you are hearing about this, let me introduce you to the the Serverless Framework Pro dashboard with a [2 minute Youtube video](https://youtu.be/Wbj7J1ziGyY) to get you up to speed.

-If you would like to know how to connect one of your services to the dashboard, make sure you have the most recent version of Serverless installed (`npm i -g serverless` or if you use the binary version `serverless upgrade`) and then run the command `serverless` in the same folder as your service.
-You will be walked through setting everything up.
+If you would like to know how to connect one of your services to the dashboard, make sure you have the most recent version of Serverless installed (`npm i -g serverless` or if you use the binary version `serverless upgrade`) and follow the instructions available here on the [documentation for the dashboard](https://www.serverless.com/framework/docs/guides/dashboard#enabling-the-dashboard-on-existing-serverless-framework-services)

 #### Log to CloudWatch